dariushghasemi/complement_haplotype/README.md

 - Genes names and VEP annotation were also added to the plot.
 The analysis completed here for now after running the model on the entire 7 variants as a sensistivity analysis (Fri, 00:30, 30-Jun-23).

+- The threshold for rare haplotype was lowered to `haplo.freq.min = 0.001` to have more rare haplotypes in the set (Sun, 11:30, 09-Jul-23).

 Dariush